-At Ronald E. Smith, P.C., our Fairfax disorderly conduct lawyer has extensive experience shielding clients from the criminal justice system.
+At Lawrence, Smith and Gardner, our Fairfax disorderly conduct lawyer has extensive experience shielding clients from the criminal justice system.
 We understand the impact a criminal conviction can have on nearly all aspects of an individual’s life.
 With that in mind, we carefully develop an effective strategy to minimize the potential consequences.
 Count on our firm for personal attention throughout the duration of your case.

 Disorderly Conduct Can Be Tied To Numerous Actions

 Disorderly conduct typically involves an individual causing public annoyance and alarm.
 In other words, these cases are related to actions which could lead to a breach of the peace.
 We will thoroughly examine the police report and interview witnesses.
 We strive to present a more balanced assessment of the offense than the police and complaining witnesses have advanced.

 Disorderly conduct can be tied to numerous actions, including:

 - Abusive or indecent language in a public place

 - Abusive or indecent gestures in a public place

 - Fighting with another person or persons in a public place

 - Looking into a dwelling for a lewd or unlawful purpose

 A significant portion of these cases is alcohol or drug-related.
 With this in mind, we attempt to address the underlying issues and provide our clients with a list of options for help as they struggle through dependency issues.